 Privacy has been part of my post-deportation survival kit, doing what I can to say as little of who I am to people.
 Mainly because it has become exhausting to explain myself, from answering simple questions like “where you are from?”, to why I don’t have a romantic partner or why I have managed to be in a living situation where I am ready to leave at a moment’s notice.
 So I am one of those people you think you know intimately, but you also don’t really know much about.

-I am now in a work environment where many people know about my public persona; they have either seen some media interview I have done or have read books my story is featured.
+I am now in a work environment where many people know about my public persona; they have either seen some media interviews I have done or have read books my story is featured.
 There might be aspects of my life story that are no longer mine, but I am not my deportation story.
 There are many more facets about who I am that I think have more essence than the circumstances that many people have come to know about me.
 I do hope that one day I have more courage to talk about them.

 In the meantime, Week 52 was about me thinking of my social life back in the city I have been trying to leave for a while.
 I have come to accept I am back in Tijuana, a city where I keep one foot out the door.
 Privacy is still a useful strategy.